rancher/fleet-docs/docs/helm-ops.md

 Creating a HelmOp resource leads to a bundle being created, if Helm options are valid and a chart version can be found.

-The status of that bundle will evolve over time, as bundle deployments are created from it, for each target cluster, and these bundle deployment's statuses themselves evolve and are propagated back to the bundle.
+The status of that bundle will evolve over time, as bundle deployments are created from it, for each target cluster, and as these bundle deployments' statuses themselves evolve and are propagated back to the bundle.

 Fleet propagates updates from the bundle status to the status of the HelmOp resource itself.
 This includes: